zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/flavors/ITPro/_index.md

 ## Clean up the deployment

-To clean up your deployment, simply delete the resource group using Azure CLI or Azure Portal.
+To clean up your deployment, simply delete the resource group using Azure CLI or Azure portal.

 ```shell
 az group delete -n <name of your resource group>